How to Ask for Payment in an Email so Customers Reply

 2. Personalization

-A great way to think about how to ask for payment in an email is framing it as a conversation.
+A great way to think about how to ask for payment in an email is to frame it as a conversation.
 You want your customers to respond to your communications, and when we have discussions with people they tend to be personal.
 We use their first names and details that are specific to them.
 The same should stand true in your email messages.

 In fact, 62% of people said they felt “happy” to respond to an email that was personalized to them.
 So, if you want to increase your reply rates, it’s time to get personal.

 Granted, this sounds like a lot of work.
 Typing up details into each invoice email seems like a good chunk of time and effort—which ideally we’re looking to reduce.
 And the good news is you can!
-The secret lies in a great customer database
+The secret lies in a great customer database software.

 3. Make it easy for customers to pay